pottsen/LidarViewer/README.md

 The algorithms folder contains the work done for algorithms development and testing, while the viewer folder has the most up to date working version of the full software.
 Run 'python master_main.py' from the command line.

 The project will be updated as things are completed.
-More detailed description and user guide to come.